fbpx

 While no one is immune from feelings of loneliness, we can do our part to make friends, family and older community members feel a little less alone by volunteering.

-IMPACT has been delivering the CVS in the region for nearly 30 years, helping thousands of people stay connected and find new friends.
+IMPACT has been delivering the ACVVS in the region for nearly 30 years, helping thousands of people stay connected and find new friends.

-Quality social connections play a huge role in our wellbeing, and by volunteering with CVS you could be making a positive difference in the life of someone else, and yourself.
+Quality social connections play a huge role in our wellbeing, and by volunteering with ACVVS you could be making a positive difference in the life of someone else, and yourself.

 IMPACT has volunteering opportunities Bundaberg, Monto, Gayndah, Childers, and Gin Gin.